Back to articles

 What is level 3 charging?

-Level 3 charging (DC) is significantly faster than level 2 charging stations.
-Depending on the vehicle and power output of the level 3 charger it can take between 15 minutes to an hour to charge most electric cars—making it quick and easy to charge on the go.
-Because the power output needed for level 3 charging is a lot higher than for level 2 charging stations, they’re far more suited to commercial businesses like gas stations and you typically don’t see level 3 chargers installed at homes or office spaces.
+Level 3 charging (DC) is significantly faster than Level 2 charging.
+Depending on the vehicle and charging station’s power output, it can take between 15 minutes to an hour to charge most electric cars—making it quick and easy to charge on the go.

 How does Level 3 EV charging work?

-Why level 3 charging flows differently
+Why Level 3 charging flows differently?

 Two graphs showing the different charging curves of AC and DC.
 The first graph represents the curve of an AC charging station, It goes up rapidly, levels out quickly and moves in straight line before starting to decline near the end.
 The second graph represents the DC charging curve, showing a higher peak at the start of the charge, declining gradually on its way to roughly 80 percent where it starts to decline more.